Dark Chocolate Caramel Cookies

-What Kind of Caramel Chips to Use?
+What Kind of Caramels To Use?

 Baking Tips & Tricks